ibm-cloud-docs/containers/cs_ingress.md

 The ALB load balances HTTP network traffic to the apps in your cluster.
 To also load balance incoming HTTPS connections, you can configure the ALB to decrypt the network traffic and forward the decrypted request to the apps that are exposed in your cluster.

 Because private VLAN-only clusters are not assigned an IBM-provided Ingress domain, no Ingress secret is created during the cluster setup.
 You can use your own TLS certificate to manage TLS termination.
 The ALB first checks for a secret in the namespace that the app is in, then in `default`, and finally in `ibm-cert-store`.
 If you have apps in one namespace only, you can import or create a TLS secret for the certificate in that same namespace.
 If you have apps in multiple namespaces, import or create a TLS secret for the certificate in the `default` namespace so that the ALB can access and use the certificate in every namespace.
 In the Ingress resources that you define for each namespace, specify the name of the secret that is in the default namespace.
-For information about wildcard TLS certification, see [this note](#wildcard_tls). **Note**: TLS certificates that contain pre-shared keys (TLS-PSK) are not supported.
+For more information about wildcard TLS certification, see [this note](#wildcard_tls). **Note**: TLS certificates that contain pre-shared keys (TLS-PSK) are not supported.

 If a TLS certificate is stored in {{site.data.keyword.cloudcerts_long_notm}} that you want to use, you can import its associated secret into your cluster by running the following command: